 ADDRESS DATE INSPECTED BY 1.
 Is only one outdoor compressor unit installed per assessed condominium unit?
 Sec.
 II.
 1 2.
 Is the exterior compressor unit painted properly?
 Sec.
 II.
 2 3.
 Does outdoor unit have a horizontal air flow?
 Sec.
 II.
 2 4.
 Does outdoor unit conform to size and weight specifications?
 Sec.
 II.
 2 5.
 If exterior unit is at ground level, does it have a proper mounting pad (type/size) and is the unit bolted to the pad?
 Sec.
 II.
 2 6.
 Has City Of Alexandria Code Enforcement given Final Inspection approval?
 Sec.
-IV 7.
+IV

+FINAL HVAC INSTALLATION CHECKLIST 7.
 Is there evidence of locates being done for outdoor ground unit?
 Sec.
 VI.
 1 8.
 Have all PTAC units been removed and masonry work completed?
 Sec.
 VI.
 2 9.
 Have Snowbirds been installed over exterior units that are not located on the gabled end of the building?
 Sec.
 VI.
 3 10.
 If exterior unit is wall mounted are proper support brackets and anchors used?
 Sec.
 VI.
 3 11.
 Is condensate line routed and supported properly?
 Sec.
 VI.
 4 12.
 Is all piping and electrical passing thru a sleeved opening no greater than 6" and located behind the outdoor unit or in line hide at least 12" from any support bolts?
 Sec.
 VI.
 4 13.
 Is all external wiring located inside water tight conduit and of correct type and size?
 Sec.
 VI.
 4 14.
 If wall mounted, are the brackets painted properly?
 Sec.
 VI.
-4
+4 15.

-FINAL HVAC INSTALLATION CHECKLIST 15.
 Is the exterior electrical disconnect box mounted properly?
 Sec.
 VI.
 4 16.
 Is electrical disconnect box painted properly?
 Sec.
 VI.
 4 17.
 Are all electrical conduits painted properly?
 Sec.
 VI.
 4 18.
 Are all visible exterior refrigerant lines painted properly?
 Sec.
 VI.
 4 19.
 Is the exterior condensate line painted properly?
 Sec.
 VI.
 4 20.
-If outdoor unit is ground level and facing the street is it camouflaged/or are there plans for camouflage?
+If the duct work was installed in the limited common element attic spaces, does it meet the requirements specified in Sec.
+VI.
+5?
+21. If outdoor unit is ground level and facing the street is it camouflaged/or are there plans for camouflage?
 Sec.
 VI.
-5 Parkfairfax personnel signature stating approval of acceptance for a completed installation.
-Owner signature stating approval of acceptance for a completed installation.
+6 Parkfairfax personnel signature stating approval of acceptance for a completed installation.